warp-contracts/academy/warp-academy-docs/docs/dre/overview.md

 The evaluated state (apart from being automatically cached by the Warp Contracts SDK) is additionally:

-1. Signed by the D.R.E.'s wallet.
+1. Signed by the DRE's wallet.
 The data for the signature consists of:

    ```js
    // state is stringified with 'safe-stable-stringify', not JSON.stringify.